aligharji/-dari-backend/README.md

 A real, running implementation of `auth-flow.md` and `event-schema.md`.
 No mock data — every endpoint below was exercised end-to-end in `test/flow-test.js` against this exact code.
-E
+Eevefjklkfalk;nlke

 ## Run it